-Now that Windows Virtual Desktop (WVD) has entered general availability, I've put together a list of frequently asked questions surrounding WVD -- What is it?
+With Microsoft Windows Virtual Desktop (WVD) now in wide use, I've put together a list of the most frequently asked questions we receive, such as: What is WVD?
+How does it work?
 How much does it cost?
 How is it licensed?
 How do you access WVD and what are the tech requirements?

 Read on for these answers and more information.